 |Custom Electrification Project||$0.10 per annual kilowatt-hour load added by each piece of medium- or heavy-duty equipment|

-Applicants may receive up $50,000 in rebates through the Business Solutions Electric Technology Program.
-For more information, including eligibility requirements, visit the Electrification Rebates website.
+Applicants may receive up $50,000 in rebates.
+For more information, including eligibility requirements, see the SRP Electrification Rebates website.

 Commercial Electrification Assessment Incentives - Salt River Project (SRP)

 Electric Vehicle (EV) Charging Station Rebate - Tucson Electric Power (TEP)

 Electric Vehicle (EV) Charging Rates - Tuscon Electric Power (TEP)

 TEP offers three time-of-use (TOU) rates for residential customers with EVs.
 For more information, see the TEP Rates for EV Owners website.

 Commercial Electric Vehicle (EV) Charging Station Rebate – Tucson Electric Power (TEP)

-TEP offers rebates and technical support to businesses, multi-family dwellings, and non-profit customers that purchase and install between two to five EV charging station ports.
+TEP offers rebates and technical support to businesses, multifamily dwellings, and non-profit customers that purchase and install between two to six EV charging station ports.
 TEP will evaluate the electrical capacity and supporting EV charging station infrastructure at locations that install six or more ports on a case-by-case basis.
-Higher rebates are available for commercial customers located in lower-income areas.
+Higher rebates are available for commercial customers located in low-income areas.
 Low-income areas are defined as U.S. Census tracts where the average household income does not exceed 80% of the median Arizona household income.
 Rebates are available in the following amounts:

 |EV Charging Station Type||Location||Rebate||Underserved Community Rebate|